gnembon/fabric-carpet/docs/scarpet/Full.md

 specific Y coordinate of the biome you want to change, and it affects roughly 4x4x4 area (give or take some random noise).

+This changed again in 1.18.
+The overworld behaves like the nether now, the biome must be set for individual y coordinates.

 Throws `unknown_biome` if the `biome_name` doesn't exist.

 ### `update(pos)`